uwlib-cams/MARC2RDA/README.md

 _Pengyan Sun (she/her/hers) earned her MLIS at University of Washington-Seattle.
 She worked as a Library Linked Data Metadata Student Specialist and Metadata Project Specialist at the University of Washington Libraries, contributing to mapping MARC21 to RDA.
 Pengyan is also interested in Chinese Cataloging and Metadata, and now works at UC Davis Libraries as a Cataloger._ <br><br>
 **-Benjamin Riesenberg [briesenberg07](https://github.com/briesenberg07), Metadata Consultant, General**<br>
 _Benjamin Riesenberg (they/them) was  formerly a Metadata Librarian at the University of Washington Libraries and former co-chair of the ALA Core Linked Data Interest Group (2020-2022).
 They contributed to linked data and other metadata initiatives including authoring and testing RDA/RDF metadata application profiles, conversion of MARC data for use in the GeoBlacklight discovery environment, and metadata creation and remediation in multiple digital collections and digital scholarship platforms at the University of Washington._
 <br><br>
+**-Doreen Chen [dchen077](https://github.com/dchen077), Mapping Contributor, Transformation Contributor**<br>
+_Doreen Chen (she/her/hers) is a second-year residential student currently pursuing her Master of Library and Information Science degree at the University of Washington.
+She works as a Linked Data Metadata Student Specialist at the University of Washington Libraries and contributes to MARC2RDA among other projects.
+Her academic interests include open data, data curation, and metadata management._
+<br><br>
+**-Sara Hruska [sarahruska](https://github.com/sarahruska), Mapping Contributor, Student Consultant**<br>
+_Sara Hruska (she/her/hers) is a third-year online student pursuing her Master of Library and Information Science degree at the University of Washington.
+She works as a Linked Data Metadata Student Specialist at the University of Washington Libraries, contributing to mapping MARC21 to RDA.
+Her academic focus includes knowledge organization, metadata management, and information architecture.
+She's interested in the relationships between people, information, and technology and designing their interactions._
+<br><br>
 **-Ying-Hsiang Huang [hinxcode](https://github.com/hinxcode), Mapping Contributor, Transformation Contributor**<br>
 _Ying-Hsiang Huang (he/him) is currently a second-year residential Master of Library and Information Science student at the University of Washington-Seattle.
 He was formerly a Library Linked Data Metadata Student Specialist at the University of Washington Libraries from 2024 to 2025, where he contributed to mapping MARC21 to RDA among other linked data projects.
 With a robust background in software engineering, he is committed to enhancing library services through digital transformation initiatives._